A Beginner’s Guide to Rainbow Shark Care

 Bringing color, attitude, and uniqueness to your aquarium, the rainbow shark fish is a beautiful creature with an eye-catching appearance.

-Looking at one, it can be tempting to buy a new rainbow shark for your tank right there and then.
-Trust me, I have been there!
+Looking at one, it can be tempting to buy one for your tank right there and then.

 However, before you think of bringing a rainbow shark to its new home, there are a few things you should be aware of, such as the fish’s natural habitat, temperament, tank requirements, and much more.

-Rainbow sharks are often referred to as red-finned or ruby sharks, thanks to their bright red fins.
-The fish originates from Southeast Asia, and is native to tropical freshwater, instead of saltwater.
+Rainbow sharks (Epalzeorhynchos frenatum) are often referred to as red-finned or ruby sharks, thanks to their bright red fins.

-You will find these fishes usually living in rivers in Thailand, Malaysia, and Laos.
+You will find these fishes usually living in rivers in Thailand, Malaysia and Laos.

-Despite what their name suggests, rainbow sharks do not actually belong to the shark family.
 They are given their name only because their dorsal fins have a shark-like appearance.

 They belong to the Cyprinidae family and are classified as Epalzeorhynchos frenatum.

-The most prominent feature of a rainbow shark is, of course, its fins.
 Their fins are a rich red color and may even take on an orange hue at times.

 These vibrant fins tend to stand out even more against their dark (grey or black) bodies.
-Some of them even have a dark blue body.
-However, that is not so common.

-Rainbow sharks have long and slender bodies.
 Their faces are somewhat flat, with a rounded snout in the front.

 Their eyes – one on either side of their head – are a bit sunken in.

-Male rainbow sharks, for instance, tend to have brighter fins than their female counterparts.
 Moreover, male rainbow sharks tend to be slimmer whereas female ones are thicker and have rounder bellies.

 The Albino Rainbow Shark